krepko7/Azure-Data-Factory/README.md

 <img style="float: right;" src="./graphics/adflinkedservicesql.png">

 The name of your linked service is important since you will end up with many of these and will want to know what linked service points to what data source.
 You will later create data sets based on these linked services.
+Leave the Connect Via integration runtime (IR) drop down as "autoresolveintegrationruntime".
+See more about IR's at https://docs.microsoft.com/en-us/azure/data-factory/create-azure-integration-runtime

 Make sure to test the connection before you proceed.

 <img style="float: right;" src="./graphics/adfsqllinkedservice.png">